mamgaingaurav14/FirstPay/README.md

 ---

-The backend api is live at https://first-pay-backend-api.onrender.com/
+The testing api is live at https://first-pay-backend-api.onrender.com/

-You can directly test the api endpoints uisng any third party application for eg. Postman.
+You can directly test the api endpoints by either signup using any new credentials and or you can use testing credentials from below.
-You can also use the following Credentials to save time signing up and login directly .

  User1 Id={
   "username": "testuser1@test.com" ,